IntersectMBO/plutus/docs/raml/README.md

-RAML gives the heap bounds `4*M` for addition of the Peano numbers, and `4*M*N+2` for multiplication, which are correct (addition reuses the second argument and only has to allocate cells for a copy of the first argument, but mulitplication allocates heap cells for the whole of the product, including a Z node).
+RAML gives the heap bounds `4*M` for addition of the Peano numbers, and `4*M*N+2` for multiplication, which are correct (addition reuses the second argument and only has to allocate cells for a copy of the first argument, but multiplication allocates heap cells for the whole of the product, including a Z node).
 Since RAML can only deal with polynomial bounds, it isn't able to come up with a bound for exponentiation, reporting an infeasible linear program.

-RAML can also predict bounds for the number of evaluation steps: see xxx.
-It's more difficult to see whether these are correct because evaluation is more complicated than heap allocation, but the results reported in xxx do agree exactly.
+RAML can also predict bounds for the number of evaluation steps: see [Peano.steps-analysis](./Peano.steps-analysis).
+It's more difficult to see whether these are correct because evaluation is more complicated than heap allocation, but the results do agree exactly with the actual number of steps reported in [Peano.evaluation](./Peano.evaluation).

 #### Church-encoded Peano numbers